jjializhu/eMut/eMut_Tutorial.md

 ```

 ### Step2.
 Mutation imputation (optional)
+Considering dropout events due to sparsity of single-cell technical, we refer to [SCAVENGE](https://github.com/sankaranlab/SCAVENGE) with its default parameters to infer potential mutated cells.
+Briefly, a M-kNN graph was constructed based on scATAC-seq data to represent cell-cell similarity.
+For a given mutation, the mutated cells (as seed cells) were projected onto the M-kNN graph.
+Through network propagation of these seed nodes, relevant cells were identified as potential mutated cells.
 Input:
 (1) mutation profile: mutation-by-cell matrix; <br>
 (2) scATAC-seq data: peak-by-cell matrix or knnGraph; <br>